Psychology Jobs

 11. Lawyer

-Presumably due to their interest in analyzing the human mind, some psychology majors go on to be lawyers.
-But, to do so, completing a bachelor’s degree program is just the first step.
+Presumably due to their interest in analyzing the human mind, some psychology students go on to be lawyers.
+But, to do so, completing an undergraduate degree program is just the first step.
 If you want to become a lawyer, you will also have to pass the Law School Admissions Test (LSAT), apply to law school, earn a Juris Doctor degree and pass the Bar examination — all before you can begin to practice law.
 Generally, it takes 3 years to graduate from law school, so the entire process takes 7-8 years.

 Common entry-level degree: Juris Doctor degree